Royal Society Pfizer Award

 Dr Alexis Nzila (2nd from right) was the first recipient of the Royal Society Pfizer Award in 2006.

-The Royal Society Pfizer Award is designed to reward scientists, based in Africa, at the outset of their career and to promote science capacity building in the developing world.
-It is awarded annually.
+Since 2006, with the support of Pfizer Inc, the Royal Society has offered the Pfizer Award to reward scientists based in Africa, and to promote science capacity building in the developing world.

-The award consists of a grant of £60,000 to carry out a research project that is linked to an African centre of scientific excellence, which would normally be a University, or equivalent research centre.
-The grant is intended to cover the costs of the research project except from the awardees own salary.
-A further £5,000 is given as a prize to the recipient.
+This year, to mark the 10th anniversary of the Royal Society Pfizer Award, the programme has been expanded to allow two awards to be made in 2015.
+Each award consists of a grant towards a research project that is linked to an African centre of scientific excellence, which would normally be a University, or equivalent research centre.
+The grant is intended to contribute towards the costs of the research project, with the exception of the awardees own salary.
+A further personal prize is also given to the recipients.